jlengrand/Ivolution/README.markdown

 - -h, --help :  Shows help message and exits
 - -r, --root :  Location of the facemovie folder.
 Required if you run the Facemovifier from an external location
-- -e, --equalize : If this option is activated, images will NOT be resized so that all faces have the same size.
 - -p, --param : Used to change the file used to train the classifier.
 Useful you want to detect something else than front faces.
     Available parameters :
         - upper body.